Teaching English in Taiwan: Living in Taiwan

 Why Teach in Taiwan

-Taiwan boasts a major ESL teaching market, and is a great choice for those who want to teach with friends or secure a contract quickly.
-Its bullet train allows you to easily enjoy most of Taiwan's major cities, and its beaches, truly unique for their pristine seclusion and lack of tourist traffic, rival the beauty of any in Thailand or Mexico.
+Taiwan boasts a major ESL teaching market, and is a great choice for those who want to teach with friends or earn a good salary.
+Its bullet train allows you to easily enjoy most of Taiwan's major cities, and its beaches - truly unique for their pristine seclusion and lack of tourist traffic - rival the beauty of any in Thailand or Mexico.

-Most ESL teaching contracts in Taiwan do not include housing allowance or access to school-owned apartment.
-However the relatively low cost of living (which includes very affordable housing) and typical high salaried positions, along with assistance in locating and securing accommodation by schools, make Taiwan a very popular destination for ESL teachers.
+Many ESL teaching contracts in Taiwan include a housing allowance or access to school-owned apartments.
+The low cost of living, relatively high salaried positions, and school assistance securing accommodations, make Taiwan a very popular destination for ESL teachers.

-Studio or one-bedroom apartments tend to be the most popular choices of accommodation for ESL teachers.
-Another popular choice is shared accommodation of two- or three-bedroom apartments among colleagues.
-Housing costs vary between cities and districts, with Taipei typically having the highest costs.
+Studio or one-bedroom apartments tend to be the most popular accommodation choices for ESL teachers.
+Another popular and cost effective choice is to share two- or three-bedroom apartments with colleagues.
+Housing costs vary between cities and districts, with Taipei typically ranked as the most expensive region.

-Studio apartments are usually furnished with a bed, armoire, AC, and desk & chair.
+Studio apartments are usually furnished with a bed, armoire, AC, desk and chair.
 Some apartments may also come with a microwave, hot plate, or toaster oven.
-Having a TV and fridge could cost extra.
-Cost for this type of apartment can range from approximately NT$4,000-8,000/month in Taipei and lower in other city centres.
-One-bedroom apartments, if furnished, typically come with a bed, armoire, desk & chair, fridge, AC, and washing machine.
-The cost of a one-bedroom apartment in Taipei can range from approximately NT$8,000-15,000/month.
-A furnished two- or three-bedroom apartment, which can be shared among teachers, would cost approximately NT$15,000 -35,000/month.
+Having a TV and fridge could be an extra expense.
+Monthly rent for this type of apartment can range in cost, with apartment prices in Taipei being generally higher than in most other cities in Taiwn.
+Similar to studio apartments, one-bedroom apartments - if furnished - typically come with a bed, armoire, desk and chair, fridge, and AC.
+Monthly rent for a one-bedroom apartment in Taipei can range from approximately NT$10,000 - 15,000.
+A furnished two- or three-bedroom apartment, which can be shared among teachers, would cost approximately NT$20,000 - 35,000/month.

 Services are generally a separate fee on top of rent and can include garbage collection, lighting for hallways, and security, costing approximately NT$1,000/month.
-Utilities usually include electricity, water and gas and cost approximately NT$1,000-1,500/month.
+Utilities usually include electricity, water, and gas and cost approximately NT$2,300/month.
+High-speed internet costs approximately NT$750/month.

-One can expect to pay a two-month deposit, plus one month’s rent (three-month’s rent total) in advance when signing an apartment agreement.
+One can expect to pay a two-month deposit, plus one month's rent (three-month rent total) in advance when signing an apartment agreement.
+Room rentals may ask for just one month's rent deposit in advance.

 Airfare